library-data-platform/ldp/doc/Admin_Guide.md

 ### Installing software dependencies

-Dependencies required for building the LDP software can be installed via a package manager on some platforms.
+Dependencies required for building the LDP1 software can be installed via a package manager on some platforms.

 #### Debian/Ubuntu Linux